 Let's roar with joy and make lion crafts for kids.
 The projects are so easy to do, that even your preschoolers can help.
-Lion art is great for keeping up the excitement after coming home from the zoo.
+Make them after going to the zoo.
+Or use the crafts in Sunday school, especially when studying Daniel.

 In the jungle, the mighty jungle.
 The lion sleeps….
 Wait, is he sleeping?
 No, I see his eyes are open.